bytecodealliance/wasmtime/docs/examples-rust-core-dumps.md

 [code]: https://github.com/bytecodealliance/wasmtime/blob/main/examples/fib-debug/main.rs

-This examples shows how to configure capturing [core dumps] when a Wasm guest traps that can then be passed to external tools (like [`wasmgdb`]) for post-mortem analysis.
+This example shows how to configure capturing [core dumps] when a Wasm guest traps that can then be passed to external tools (like [`wasmgdb`]) for post-mortem analysis.